-- (1) Additional O3 monitors beyond the minimally required under paragraph 4.1 of this appendix, - (2) Additional $NO_x$ or $NO_y$ monitors beyond those required under 4.3 of this appendix, - (3) Additional speciated VOC measurements including data gathered during different periods other than required under paragraph 5(g) of this appendix, or locations other than those required under paragraph 5(a) of this appendix, and - (4) Enhanced upper air measurements of meteorology or pollution concentrations."
+- (1) Additional O3 monitors beyond the minimally required under paragraph 4.1 of this appendix, - (2) Additional NO_x or NO_y monitors beyond those required under 4.3 of this appendix, - (3) Additional speciated VOC measurements including data gathered during different periods other than required under paragraph 5(g) of this appendix, or locations other than those required under paragraph 5(a) of this appendix, and - (4) Enhanced upper air measurements of meteorology or pollution concentrations."

 Please note only States, not local counties, are required to submit an EMP to the EPA.
-AMS will work with PADEP for enhanced O3 and O3 precursor monitoring.
+AMS will work with the Pennsylvania Department of Environmental Protection (PA DEP) for enhanced O3 and O3 precursor monitoring.

-Currently, AMS monitors the following beyond the minimal requirements:
+Currently, AMS monitors the following beyond the minimum requirements:

-(1) Year round ozone monitoring at all sites.
+(1) Year-round ozone monitoring at all sites.

-Pending funding for EMPs, AMS cannot guarantee that year round monitoring will continue.
+Pending funding for EMPs, AMS cannot guarantee that year-round monitoring will continue.